djalilhebal/gather-town-emote/README.md

 ## Background

-The way it works is _not unlike_ Super Scoreboard (https://github.com/djalilhebal/super-scoreboard)--an overlay "superimposed" over another game.
+The way it works is _not unlike_ [Super Scoreboard](https://github.com/djalilhebal/super-scoreboard)--an overlay "superimposed" over another game.

 I considered using [`pointer-events: none`](https://developer.mozilla.org/en-US/docs/Web/CSS/pointer-events) to achieve a similar effect, but `display: none` was enough.